Skip to main content

 Step 1 — Obtain an access token

-DynamoSQL uses OAuth 2.0 client credentials.
-Exchange your client credentials for a bearer token:
+Exchange your API client credentials for a bearer token:

 The token is valid for one hour.
-Cache and reuse it; request a new one when it expires.
+Cache and reuse it; refresh it with POST /v1/auth/refresh when it expires.

 Step 2 — Run a query